American-Institutes-for-Research/dsaa-cssip-fsrio/README.md

 ## Using prebuilt jar file

+To build mvn executable, run the following in /fsrio/jbt: mvn install
+The jar file will be places in /fsrio/jbt/target.
+Make sure to move it to /fsrio/jbt.

 To avoid compiling, the executable jar can be used to run the program as follows:
 1. Clone the directoy to your  local drive.
 2. cd into FSRIO/jbt